 Holyrood Distillery

 For a taste of whiskies from Scotland’s newer distilleries – including Nc’Nean, Kilchoman, and Kingsbarns – head to Holyrood Distillery, based in a converted railway engine shed in the shadow of Salisbury Crags and Arthur’s Seat.
-While Holyrood’s own Scotch continues to slumber in its casks, you can sample the distillery’s gin, along with mother’s ruin from Electric Spirit Co and Port of Leith Distillery.
+As well as trying Holyrood’s own whiskies, you can sample the distillery’s gin, along with mother’s ruin from Electric Spirit Co and Port of Leith Distillery.
 The distillery’s bar also offers a little-seen view into the picturesque slopes of neighbouring Holyrood Park.

-The new kid on Edinburgh’s whisky block is an impressive sight; Johnnie Walker has turned a former department store on Princes Street into the flagship visitors centre for the world’s biggest Scotch whisky brand.
-Think the Guinness brewery in Dublin, but with less stout and more visual clout, with panoramic views of Edinburgh Castle and the city’s skyline from the 1820 Rooftop Bar, and classy brushed metal and amber lighting in the Explorers’ Bothy, which boasts everything from big brands to single casks.
+Johnnie Walker has turned a former department store on Princes Street into the flagship visitors centre for the world’s biggest Scotch whisky brand.
+Think the Guinness brewery in Dublin, but with less stout and more visual clout, plus panoramic views of Edinburgh Castle and the city’s skyline from the 1820 Rooftop Bar, and classy brushed metal and amber lighting in the Explorers’ Bothy, which boasts everything from big brands to single casks.
+Once the new kid on the whisky block, it’s now an established part of Edinburgh’s drinks scene.

 Panda & Sons